 Levy is optimistic: “Elderspeak hasn’t received as much attention to overcome as other prejudices.
 Sexist language, for example, has been reduced.
 It hasn’t happened as much for older people yet, but with increasing awareness, there’s hope.”

 Looking for more helpful information on topics ranging from family conversations about driving safety to aging in place home design ideas?
-Find them in our monthly newsletter.
+Find them in our newsletter.